jcoupon/swot/README.md

 ## Description

-[NEW]: fits support added for input files (faster reading, names for input colums, and CFITSIO filters, see http://heasarc.gsfc.nasa.gov/docs/software/fitsio/filters.html).
+[NEW]: fits support added for input files (faster reading, names for input columns, and [CFITSIO filters]).

 `SWOT` is a software written in C to compute astrophysical two-point correlation functions and weighted histograms, along with fast sky-based resampling error and covariance matrix estimations.